REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS) EURO HOCKEY LEAGUE (MEN) – SEPTEMBER 2019

 13 Duration of Matches and Timekeeping

-13.2 Should the result of a match in Rounds 2 to 5 be a draw at the end of regulation time, a shoot-out competition will be played to establish a winner.
+13.2 Should the result of a match be a draw at the end of regulation time, a shoot-out competition will be played to establish a winner.

-14 Video Umpire The procedure to be followed is set out in Appendix 16 of the FIH General Tournament Regulations.
+The procedure to be followed is set out in Appendix 16 of the FIH General Tournament Regulations.
+NB During EHL matches with a video umpire, the video umpire will be available during any Shoot-out series.

 15 Radio Communication and Commentary